kasenetz/hbcd-docs/docs/datacuration/phenotypes.md

 </ul>

 ## BioSpecimens
 All BioSpecimen file are prepended with `bio_`.
 The `bio_biosample_urine` urine files include BioSpecimen USDTL Urine and DCCID, Visit Label, and Scannable code.
+See details of BioSpecimen screens [here](../measures/biospec.md).

 ## Instrument Data
 Each instrument has a `<instrument_name>.tsv` Data Table containing instrument values and a `<instrument_name>.json` Data Dictionary describing instrument fields for all participants.